 If you aren’t eligible for funding for hearing aids or equipment, you may still be able to get help with costs.

-Hearing aid bank
+Hearing aid fund

 If you feel you are in this situation and need help to buy a hearing aid, contact your NZAS audiologist for further information and the application form.

 - Disability Allowance: The Disability Allowance is for people who have ongoing extra costs because of a disability or illness.
 This allowance can be paid for both children under 18 years and adults.
 It can help pay for things like regular visits to the doctor, prescriptions, travel because of ill health or disability and hearing aid batteries.